 Simply the best

 There are so many reasons this is one of the best things I’ve ever made.
 The veal is so tender it will melt in your mouth.
-The apple and currants add a sweet, acidity that you’re taste buds will love.
+The apple and currants add a sweet, acidity that your taste buds will love.
 Don’t forget about the bone marrow–its rich and fatty flavor is not something you want to just throw out.

 Pan-Roasted Veal Shanks